rsp/ajax-cdn-speed-test/README.md

 that can be used for including JavaScript libraries in your websites ("hot linking" if anyone is still using this term).

+It is a simple shell script that I wrote to quickly compare the speed of two CDNs.
+After I wrote it I learned about the [CDNperf](https://www.cdnperf.com/) website which is much more useful than this script.
+What this script does, however, is tell you what are the numbers for your particular location in this given instant, which may be interesting to someone.

 Usage
 =====
 `ajax-cdn-speed-test`